-Mordy Serle is an Associate in the Tax-Exempt Organizations and Trust and Estates Group of Meltzer Lippe.
-Mordy concentrates his practice in state and tax planning, estate administration and wealth preservation.
-Mordy has counseled clients on sophisticated planning techniques that have resulted in substantial tax-efficiencies and savings from federal and state gift , estate, generation-skipping transfer and income taxes.
+Mordy Serle is a Partner in the firm’s Business & Real Estate Taxation, Trusts & Estates, Tax Exempt Organizations and Private Wealth & Taxation Practice Groups.
+Mordy concentrates his practice in personal tax planning, estate administration and wealth preservation.
+Mordy has counseled clients on sophisticated planning techniques that have resulted in substantial tax-efficiencies and savings from federal and state gift, estate, generation-skipping transfer and income taxes.

 These techniques include creating family limited partnerships and family limited liability corporations, sales to grantor trusts, leveraging tax-exempt gifts, insurance trusts, grantor retained annuity trusts and qualified personal residence trusts.

 His practice also includes trust and estate administration, where he has counseled executors and trustees on proper trust and estate administration, probate, post-mortem tax planning, preparing federal and state tax returns and fiduciary duties.